nanobox-io/nanobox-docs/source/cli/console.html.md

 title: console
 ---

-The `console` opens an interactive terminal from inside your app on the nanobox virtual machine.
+The `console` opens an interactive terminal from inside your app on the nanobox.

 ### Usage
 ```shell